Two-Year Community-Based Bachelor of Education After-Degree

 Outlines and Back-Up Options

-Course outlines may be necessary for the application process, particularly if a class’ content is not made clear by the title – for example, a course labeled ‘English’ alone may refer to a course in which you learned the language, gained basic writing skills, or analyzed literature.
+Course outlines may be necessary for the application process, particularly if a class’ content is not made clear by the title – for example, a course labelled ‘English’ alone may refer to a course in which you learned the language, gained basic writing skills, or analyzed literature.
 In order to ensure that the course included sufficient literary content, a course outline must be provided.
-Said outline must be received by the March 15th document deadline.
+Said outline must be received by Admissions' document deadline.

 We highly advise that you select a first and second choice Teachable Subject Area upon application.
 If not deemed admissible to your first choice, you will then be evaluated for your second choice.
 You are able to pick both an elementary and a secondary route area upon application; a first and second choice do not have to be in the same route.